 Action is taken by NPAC personnel to cancel an audit previously initiated by an SOA.

 The NPAC SMS sends an objectDeletion M-EVENT-REPORT to the SOA that initiated the audit request.
+For the XML interface, N/A.

-The SOA confirms the M-EVENT-REPORT
+The SOA confirms the M-EVENT-REPORT For the XML interface, N/A.

 The NPAC SMS issues a local M-DELETE request (housekeeping activity) to/from the NPAC SMS.
 This will attempt to delete the subscriptionAudit object on the NPAC SMS.